IBM/presto-iceberg-lab/docs/lab-3/README.md

 presto>
 ```

+!!! note
-| Since the `presto-cli` is executed inside the `coordinator` and `localhost:8080` is the default server, there is no need to specify the `--server` argument.
+    Since the `presto-cli` is executed inside the `coordinator` and `localhost:8080` is the default server, there is no need to specify the `--server` argument.

 After you run the command, the prompt should change from the shell prompt `$` to the `presto>` CLI prompt.
 Run the SQL statement `show catalogs` to see a list of currently configured catalogs: